 The institution will individually work with any enrolled student who is called to active military duty to address the academic and financial implications of withdraw.
-Please see the Associate Vice President of Student Life and Services if you are called to active military duty.
+Please see the Dean of Students if you are called to active military duty.

 The institution does not provide health insurance coverage for students and is not liable for injuries sustained while participating in campus events.
 Additionally, we do not provide insurance on items lost, stolen or damaged on campus property.
 Students interested in obtaining insurance may inquire in the Business Office for third party providers.
 All international students and all student athletes must show proof of health insurance.
 Athletes will not be permitted to begin practice in any sport until they have shown proof of health insurance coverage and have submitted a current physical.

 The institutions computer system is for student, staff, and faculty use only.
 Computer systems, including all related equipment, networks, and network devices (specifically including internet access) are provided for the processing of information and educational pursuits.
 Unauthorized access or use of this computer system may subject violators to criminal, civil, and/or administrative action.
 All information on this computer system maybe intercepted, recorded, read, copied, and disclosed by and to authorized personnel for official purposes, including criminal investigations.
 Access or use of this computer system by any person, whether authorized or unauthorized, constitutes consent to these terms.

 Public Computer Access Rules and Regulations

 Benedictine University maintains an educational record for each student who is or has been enrolled at the University.
 In accordance with the Family Educational Rights and Privacy Act of 1974, as amended, (hereafter "Act") the following student rights are covered by the Act and afforded to all eligible students: